Skip to content

 Campion Eco-Club students have been actively engaged this year in an exciting Wild Rails project.

-The bug hotel, currently residing in its temporary home within the school's Conservation Area, is a vital feature designed to provide shelter for insects such as bees, ladybirds, and solitary bees, contributing to the wider ecological balance.
-The students' hands-on work not only helps enhance biodiversity but also raises awareness about the importance of pollinators and sustainable urban greening.
+The bug hotel, currently residing in its temporary home in the school's Conservation Area, will be an important feature at the station and is designed to provide shelter for insects such as bees, ladybirds, and solitary bees, who will contribute to the wider ecological balance.
+The